tanushriadekar2001/Customer-churn-prediction/README.md

 # Customer-churn-prediction

-ustomer churn is a key business problem where customers discontinue services, leading to revenue loss.
+customer churn is a key business problem where customers discontinue services, leading to revenue loss.
 This project builds a machine learning pipeline that:

 Preprocesses the dataset: Handles missing values and encodes categorical features.
 Performs feature selection: Identifies key customer attributes influencing churn.